Types of Paraphrasing

 However, since this is indirect paraphrasing, the additional words were incorporated in the paraphrased version.

 Indirect paraphrasing is actually indirect quoting.
 Thus, it needs to be properly cited.
-Here is a guide that you can check out to learn more about citing indirect sources.
+You can check out to learn more about citing indirect sources.

 Examples: